Solutions to Transform Your 90s Oak-Filled Home

 Break Up the Sea of Oak

 What is a sea of oak exactly?
-Well, if everywhere you look brings you an unobstructed view of a shade of oak, you’ve got a sea.
+Well, if everywhere you look brings you an unobstructed view of a shade of oak, you’ve got a sea of oak.
 We’re talking a combination of wall-to-wall oak kitchen cabinets, oak built-ins, oak trim, oak flooring, and more.
 You get the picture.
 To work with your honey oak and elevate its style is to break it up visually.

 How do we do that?
-Paint the elements that feel the most oak-heavy visually in a complimentary color.
+The easiest way is to paint the elements that feel the most oak-heavy visually in a complimentary color.
 Think of your old oak kitchen cabinets with a pop of color on them or in a creamy white, leaving the floors and trim intact.
-The oak sea will part!

 RELATED: Best Greige Paint Colors